 Where Some Ideas Are Stranger Than Others...

 Further north, it was much more difficult to grow maize in part due to cold and severe weather, but especially because of how hard it was to break prairie sod.
-Therefore, maize had to be acquired by trading or raiding a good raid was one in which no one died or got too hurt, and the raiders brought back a few good-sized bags of maize kernels or flour.
+Therefore, maize had to be acquired by trading or raiding.
+A good raid was one in which no one died or got too hurt, and the raiders brought back a few good-sized bags of maize kernels or flour.
 Plains First Nations and Métis typically made their maize last by using it mainly to thicken soups and stews rather than making bread.
-It wasn't until trading companies like the North West Company and the HBC began trading larger amounts of wheat flour at better prices that bannock began to be more widely made.
+It wasn't until trading companies like the north west company and the hbc began trading larger amounts of wheat flour at better prices that bannock began to be more widely made.

-But bannock's popularity was increased by tragedy: invader policies in both Canada and the United States included systematically starving Indigenous people so that they could be forced onto reserves.
+But bannock's popularity was increased by tragedy: invader policies in both canada and the united states included systematically starving Indigenous people so that they could be forced onto reserves.
 Having destroyed Indigenous farms and imprisoned Indigenous people so that they could neither gather nor hunt food, the federal governments had to provide rations.
 The rations might have to be provided under treaty, or simply to avoid looking too much like they were deliberately allowing people to starve.
 But providing rations was expensive, especially when all of these people were expected to die out of their own accord in twenty-five years or so.
 So the most minimal and cheap rations were provided, predominant among them flour, salt, and lard.
-This is how bannock became known as 'famine food' in Indigenous communities in northern North America.
+Officials conveniently insisted that they were sure "The indians" would supplement the rations with meat they hunted and plants that they gathered.
+This is how bannock became known as "famine food" in Indigenous communities in northern Turtle Island.

 In other words, Indigenous people have been busy reworking bannock into something associated with good times again.
 More recently, as the knowledge that white flour and lard in reality have almost no real food content even though they can make you feel full, and worse yet are among the high carbohydrate foods that contribute to a whole range of illnesses, Indigenous communities have been resurrecting their original recipes and ingredients.
-The resulting bannock is better for you, but many Indigenous families are so poor that they are still eating the famine food version of bannock by necessity, especially now that as of October 2008, even Wonderbread costs $4 a loaf.
+The resulting bannock is better for you, but many Indigenous families are so poor that they are still eating the famine food version of bannock by necessity, especially now that as of October 2008, even wonderbread costs $4 a loaf.